Aryan1411/TO_do_list/README.md

   - Tasks are saved in your browser’s localStorage.
 Clearing site data or switching browsers/devices will reset the list.

 ## Improvements from Previous Version (Round 2)
-- Red background applied to the entire page to match the new brief
+- Applied a solid red background to the entire page to meet the new brief
-- Visual refinement to preserve readability: tasks are displayed on a white, rounded card with subtle shadow over the red background
+- Preserved readability with a white, rounded task card and subtle shadow over the red background
-- Improved accessibility and focus styles for buttons, inputs, and checkboxes
+- Clearer, accessible focus styles for inputs and buttons
-- Slightly clearer toolbar with live-updating task counters
+- Live-updating counters showing remaining and total tasks
+- Minor rendering optimizations (event delegation and partial row updates)

 ## License
 MIT License